Patrick Allen, Organist and Master of Choristers

 (212) 254-2000 ext.
 110

 Patrick Allen, Conductor, Harpsichordist, and Organist is a native of Tallahassee, Florida.
-He recently celebrated his twelfth anniversary as Organist and Master of Choristers at Grace Church in New York where he is overseeing the development and installation of a new 74 stop, four manual organ being built by the firm of Taylor and Boody in Stanton, Virginia.
-In addition to his work training the choristers, conducting the Choir of Men and Boys, Girls’ Choir, and Adult Choir, and supporting the liturgies of Grace Church, he founded and plays with his colleague Stephen Tharp, the “Bach at Noon” and “Weekend Organ Meditation” series at the Church.
+He recently celebrated his thirteenth anniversary as Organist and Master of Choristers at Grace Church in New York.
+In addition to his work training the choristers, conducting the Choir of Men and Boys, Girls’ Choir, and Adult Choir, and supporting the liturgies of Grace Church, he founded and plays the “Bach at Noon” and “Weekend Organ Meditation” series at the Church.
 Combined, live organ music is offered to the community as meditation six days a week from September through May.

 Allen’s keyboard repertoire is diverse ranging from that at the formation of the medium during the Renaissance to music being created today.
 His approach is fresh and forward looking, a dynamic style that realizes the spirit of the composer’s aesthetic for the listener to have a warm, vital experience, live and in the moment.